NoahSama01/Jarvis-AI-Assistant/README.md

 ✅ Voice command recognition
 ✅ Play music from local library
 ✅ Modular Python architecture
 ✅ Easy to extend with new skills
-✅ Cool front-end dashboard (HTML/CSS)
 ✅ Runs entirely offline (no cloud dependency)

 ---